scaleoutsean/solidfire-windows/README.md

 - Intel C620 Chipset driver v10.1.17903.8106
 - Network
   - Two Mellanox Connect-4 Lx with SFP28 (1 dual-ported NIC) on all H610C and H615C models
   - Refer to driver instructions for NetApp H410C.
-Both H610C and H615C have a dual ported Connect-4 Lx; only the former has a dual-ported Intel 1/10 NIC with RJ45 port
+Both H610C and H615C have a dual ported Connect-4 Lx; only the former has a dual-ported Intel 1/10 NIC (RJ45)
   - NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET.
 The H615C would likely invariably use a similar approach (and Trunk Mode), whereas the H610C could use a combination, either (Access Mode), or both
 - GPU:
   - H610C: NVIDIA Tesla M10 (2 x M10 GPU)